 If you’re not an expert in money matters, choosing a financial advisor to manage your money life can be a tough decision.
 It’s almost impossible to know every financial arena well, because they can be so specialized.
 Estate planning is completely different from picking the right investments, for example.
 Managing a portfolio is different from crafting a monthly budget.

 If you’re looking for the basics – someone to invest your money, make smart decisions, build a financial plan – one good option could be a robo-advisor.
-A top robo-advisor will help you do all of these things based on your goals and risk tolerance, and charge you a modest fee, too.
-You can get started in minutes online with a robo-advisor and it’s excellent for building a portfolio.
+A top robo-advisor, such as Betterment or Wealthfront, can help you do all of these things based on your goals and risk tolerance, and charge you a modest fee, too.
+You can get started in minutes online and it’s excellent for building a portfolio.

 However, if you’re looking for more advanced advice, say, for estate planning, you’ll want a human advisor.
 Here’s what you should look for when choosing a human financial advisor, why you need a fiduciary and the traits you should demand to find the right one for your situation.

 What to look for in a financial advisor